-Filed under: Drugs & Medical Devices, Intellectual Property, Recommended Reading
+Filed under: Drugs & Devices, Intellectual Property, Recommended Reading

 I highly recommend Benjamin Roin’s two most recent articles to anyone with an interest in the incentives for innovation set by our current, intellectual property-based system.
 Roin’s articles will be of particular interest to those interested in the incentives for developing new drugs and for discovering new uses for existing drugs.